Why Doesn’t God Do More to Restrain Evil and Suffering? Part 1

 Evil and suffering make up part of a world in which God allows fallen people to go on living.
 How much evil and suffering is too much?
 Could God reduce the amount without restricting meaningful human choice, or decreasing the urgency of the message that the world’s gone desperately wrong and we need to turn to the Redeemer before we die?

 Suppose we rated all pain on a scale of one to ten, with ten representing the worst and most intense pain, and one describing the unpleasant yet quite tolerable.
 Say “engulfed in flames” got a ten rating while “mild sunburn” received a one.
 If God eliminated level ten pain, then level nine pain would become the worst.
 God could reduce the worst suffering to level three, but then level three, now the worst, would seem unbearable.
 Any argument that judges God’s goodness strictly by his elimination of pain will, in the end, not leave us satisfied if he permits any pain at all.

-In Part 2 on Friday, we’ll look at whether we would really want God to punish evil immediately, and at how God allows substantial evil and suffering because he values our sense of neediness and trust as we turn to him for his grace.
+In Part 2, we’ll look at whether we would really want God to punish evil immediately, and at how God allows substantial evil and suffering because he values our sense of neediness and trust as we turn to him for his grace.